As a parent, I cannot bear the thought of my child, or any other children being used by adults just to satisfy their sexual needs.

 I have problems with paedophiles.

 A girlfriend of mine who I lived with for 5 years, killed herself as a direct result of the abuse she (and her siblings) suffered as a child from her own father.
-She spent a lot of time in counselling and after being told by her Psychiatrist on Easter Thursday that there was nothing more they could do to help her she decided she could cope no longer and killed herself on Easter Monday.
+She spent a lot of time in counselling and was a voluntary patient in a clinic.
+After being told by her Psychiatrist on Easter Thursday that there was nothing more they could do to help her she was sent home from the hospital.
+This devestated her and she decided she could cope no longer and killed herself on Easter Monday.

 Since she died I have spoken to many girls and a few men who have been abused.
 Most of them find ways to cope with the pain it caused them, but they are still suffering.
 The pain is always with them, the guilt is always with them.